NVIDIA/NVIDIA_AI_Enterprise_AzureML/src/components/RAPIDS/HPO_with_XGBoost/prep_data_component/README.md

  * The input data `(--raw_data)` is in the parquet format.
 Since the parquet data is big to be uploaded on the repository, this data needs to be first uploaded on the `DataAssets` in the Registry, from where you can use the URL of the data path and refer in your `.yml` files

 #### Output arguments
-* The output data is the prepared data.
+* The output data is the prepared data `(--prep_data)`.
 This data is saved in csv format and is the one which will be ingested by the Training component.

 On the AzureML studio, you can see it as following